 - to establish minimum verifiable knowledge and skill set requirements for mandatory regulatory, code and standard task competencies.

 - to establish competency identification protocols for specific subject matter areas within a Safety and Loss Management System.

 The requirements provide recommended subject matter criteria which can also be used by stakeholders for the development of internal training programs and qualification exams.
 The code is written to provide users with guidance for complying with the requirements of the CSA Z662 Oil and Gas Pipeline Systems document and is likely suitable for use by jurisdictions beyond Canada.

 International Code and Standard Deviations –

-CPAC publishes Canadian deviations for international non-consensus industry documents including RP’s and non-adoption consensus standards.
-These deviations, compiled by Canadian experts allow users to apply code and standard concepts developed in other countries using Canadian regulatory references and requirements.
-The purpose of these publications is identical to the publication of Canadian deviations to international consensus documents by organizations like CSA, ULC etc. which are adopted through Canadian regulation.
+CPAC publishes Canadian deviations to international pipeline documents including RP’s and standards which are not adopted by regulation.
+These deviations, compiled by Canadian experts allow users to apply recommended practices and standard concepts developed in other jurisdictions using Canadian regulatory references and legal requirements.
+The purpose of the document(s) is to identify specific clauses within foreign publications which do not comply with Canadian requirements and identify an appropriate corrective measure to ensure suitability for use.